Abiel Abbot Low: Later life

 Low never pursued an active political career, unlike his father, who had become mayor of the village of Brooklyn, or son, Seth Low, who later became the mayor of Greater New York.
 However, Low did accept nominations as a consultant and advisor to local trade and governmental authorities regarding trade and commercial interests.
 During the Civil War, he was active within the Union Defense Committee of New York, a member of the War Fund Committee of Brooklyn, and president of the General Committee of Citizens in Brooklyn, appointed in aid of the sanitary service.

 He is also known for his philanthropy activities.
 In 1858, he became president of the Brooklyn Female Academy, later the Packer Collegiate Institute, and remained on the Packer board until his death in 1893.
 He was known to give bonuses to teachers and anonymous scholarships to deserving students.
 He also contributed to the development of the Brooklyn Library, the City hospital and many other cultural, educational, social and religious enterprises.

-The Low Memorial Library, administrative center of Columbia University, was built in his memory by his son, Seth, in 1895.
+Personal life

+On March 16, 1841, Low married Ellen Almira, a daughter of wealthy dry goods importer and farmer Josiah Dow of Brooklyn, and Rebecca Marie (née Phippen) Dow.
+Before her death in 1850, they were the parents of two sons and two daughters: